ElectricMaxxx/bepado-sdk/README.md

 This package contains the SDK for bepado - the Vending Network, http://www.bepado.de

 bepado is currently **in closed beta**.
-To request an account for testing the SDK in integration with bepado send an e-mail to `bepado@shopware.de`.
+To request an account for testing the SDK in integration with bepado send an e-mail to `bepado@shopware.com`.

 The license of this SDK is [MIT](https://github.com/ShopwareAG/bepado-sdk/tree/master/LICENSE).